A.E. Stallings | Penelope, the Woman of Many Faces

 Penelope, the Woman of Many Faces

-Myth is an inexhaustible reservoir for inspiration.
+Myth is an inexhaustible reservoir of inspiration.
 In the hands of contemporaries, it has always become clay.
-Francisca Aguirre had already used Penelope as a sort of alter ego.
+Francisca Aguirre had already used Penelope as an alter ego.
 In these six tercets, instead, Penelope addresses Ulysses, as if she is writing a disenchanted love letter.
-This narrative mode closely resembles The Heroides, the Latin work in which Ovid makes twentyone female protagonists of the myth – including Penelope – write letters to their lovers.
-But Ovid’s heroines, being often submissive, fearful, plaintive, constantly waiting for their beloved, founded a stereotype of fragile femininity.
+This narrative mode closely resembles The Heroides, the Latin work in which Ovid makes twenty-one female protagonists of the myth – including Penelope – write letters to their lovers.
+But Ovid’s heroines, being often submissive, fearful, plaintive, and constantly waiting for their beloved, founded a stereotype of fragile femininity.
 On the other hand, Stalling’s Penelope overtakes this male perspective and creates something very different.

 Explain how you want to.
 Believe I unraveled

 At night what I stitched in the slow siesta,

 How I kept them all waiting for me to finish,